Math Workshop

 - Math Notebook (1, 3, or 5 subject spiral notebook with 8.5x11 page size)

--Pencil Case with several sharpened pencils, glue stick, highlighters, scissors, and colorful writing tools (like thin markers, colored pencils, twistables, or crayons)
+-Pencil Case with several sharpened pencils, glue stick, highlighters, scissors, and colorful writing tools (like thin markers (Mr. Sketch), and colored erasable pens (Frixion).

 ** It would be best if your math notebooks were durable.
 Five star makes a one subject notebook that has a harder, poly type cover and a back that is hard cardboard.
 Something like this would be great since the notebook will be getting so much use.
 Please write student's name on the inside somewhere.
 I will be providing name labels for the outside on the first day of school.
 It would be awesome if your math notebook had some pockets inside too.
 A classroom favorite are the Mr. Sketch thin markers.
 Kids love to use them to add color to their notebooks!